-Messages get sent out regularly from Facebook, e-mail, SMS or Whatsapp saying they come from Basic-Fit.
-These often ask for your personal details.
-These are bogus e-mails that do not come from us.
+Messages get sent out regularly from Facebook, e-mail, SMS or WhatsApp saying they come from Basic-Fit.
+Many of these messages ask for your personal details.
+These are bogus messages that do not come from us.
 These messages are often sent for Spam or Phishing purposes, or to get you to buy paid services.

-This is how you can recognise fake e-mails<:h2>
+This is how you can recognise fake messages

-- The message often urges you to make a payment, or makes you an offer which is too good to be true, which coerces you into taking action
+- The message often urges you to make a payment, or makes you an offer that is too good to be true, which forces you to take action.

 - When you click on the link, you do NOT land on a Basic-Fit website.
-If you hover over the link with your mouse, you will see that the website does not start with www.basic.fit.com.
+If you move your mouse over the link, you will see that the web address does not start with www.basic.fit.com.

-- The e-mail is either all about or almost all about a promotion or something you can win, which may sound too good to be true
+- The message is either all about or almost all about a promotion or something you can win, which may sound too good to be true.

 What to do if you receive a fake e-mail?